IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 **Solvers**

+HiGHS

+The `HiGHS solver <https://ergo-code.github.io/HiGHS/dev/interfaces/python/#python-getting-started>`_ can also be used.
+It can be installed using: ``pip install highspy``.
+This solver is activated by calling the openTEPES model with the solver name 'appsi_highs'.

+Gurobi

+Another recommendation is the use of `Gurobi solver <https://www.gurobi.com/>`_.
+However, it is commercial solver but most powerful than open-source solvers for large-scale problems.
+As a commercial solver it needs a license that is free of charge for academic usage by signing up in `Gurobi webpage <https://pages.gurobi.com/registration/>`_.
+It can be installed using: ``conda install -c gurobi gurobi`` and then ask for an academic or commercial license.
+Activate the license in your computer using the ``grbgetkey`` command (you need to be in a university domain if you are installing an academic license).

 GLPK

 As an easy option for installation, we have the free and open-source `GLPK solver <https://www.gnu.org/software/glpk/>`_.
 However, it takes too much time for large-scale problems.
 It can be installed using: ``conda install -c conda-forge glpk``.